isomerpages/moe-eastspringpri/_students/Student Zoom Onboarding.md

 permalink: /students/Student-Zoom-Onboarding/
 description: ""
 ---
-Please refer below for the step by step guide provided to login to zoom using student ICON email or click [here](https://eastspringpri.moe.edu.sg/qql/slot/u195/2022/Students/Student%20Zoom%20Onboarding/Student_Zoom_Onboarding_Guide.pptx) for the PowerPoint slides.
+Please refer below for the step by step guide provided to login to zoom using student ICON email.

 ![](/images/Slide1.jpeg)
 ![](/images/Slide2.jpeg)